survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 npm i react-lite --save-dev
 ```

-On the Webpack side, we can use a `resolve.alias` to point our React imports to react-lite instead:
+On the webpack side, we can use a `resolve.alias` to point our React imports to react-lite instead.
+Consider doing this only for your production setup!

 ```javascript
 resolve: {